Sohail Anwar Siyal

 Sohail Anwar Siyal (born 26 June 1975) is a Pakistani politician who was born in Larkana.
-He is a member of the Provincial Assembly of Sindh since August 2018.
-He has also been the Provincial Minister of Irrigation and Zakat Establishment since August 2019.
+He was a member of the Provincial Assembly of Sindh from August 2018 till August 2023.
+He had also been the Provincial Minister of Irrigation and Zakat Establishment from August 2019 till August 2023.
 Previously, he had been the Provincial Minister for Agriculture, Supply & Prices, Mines & Minerals, and Home from June 2013 to May 2018.
 He had also been a member of the Provincial Assembly of Sindh from May 2013 to May 2018.
 He received a BA degree from Shah Latif University Khairpur and a Civil Engineering degree from Mehran University Jamshoro.

 Political career

 He was elected to the Provincial Assembly of Sindh as a candidate of Pakistan Peoples Party (PPP) from PS-35 Larkana-I in the 2013 Sindh provincial election.

 He was re-elected to Provincial Assembly of Sindh as a candidate of PPP from PS-12 Larkana-III in the 2018 Sindh provincial election.